 At Guthrie Grove we encourage tithing for the support of Christ’s Body (the church) as God commands.
-We recognize that giving 10% of our income is the Biblical standard of giving.
-The Bible teaches this is part of our worship (honoring God) and should be done with a cheerful heart.
+We recognize that giving 10% of our income is a Biblical standard of giving and recognize everything is God's.
+The Bible teaches tithing is part of our worship (honoring God) and should be done with a cheerful heart.
 The attitude is more important than the amount.

 We practice baptism by immersion under water.
 It’s the way Jesus was baptized, it’s the way the Bible commands, and it best symbolized our burial with Christ & being raised to a new life as a Christian.

 We believe the only way possible to live the Christian life is by God’s power acting within us.
 So we seek to practice a daily dependence on God’s Spirit to enable us to do what is right.